 The University of New Mexico aims to create a safe learning environment for all students.
-Should a student be identified as a respondent by the Office of Equal Opportunity during an investigation, respondents are encouraged to contact the Dean of Students Office to enquire about Respondent Support Services.
+Should a student be identified as a respondent by Compliance Ethics and Equal Opportunity during an investigation, respondents are encouraged to contact the Dean of Students Office to enquire about Respondent Support Services.
 The Dean of Students Office is located in the University Advisement and Enrichment Center, Room 281.
 The Dean of Students Office can be contacted at (505) 277-3361.

 The key elements of the respondent support services include: